freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/advanced-node-and-express/how-to-use-passport-strategies.md

 In the `index.pug` file supplied, there is a login form.
 It is hidden because of the inline JavaScript `if showLogin` with the form indented after it.

-In the `res.render` for that page, add a new variable to the object `showLogin: true`.
+In the `res.render` for that page, add a new variable to the object, `showLogin: true`.
 When you refresh your page, you should then see the form!
 This form is set up to **POST** on `/login`.
 So, this is where you should set up to accept the POST request and authenticate the user.

 For this challenge, you should add the route `/login` to accept a POST request.
 To authenticate on this route, you need to add a middleware to do so before then sending a response.
 This is done by just passing another argument with the middleware before with your response.
 The middleware to use is `passport.authenticate('local')`.